www25-sustainableai/www25-sustainableai.github.io/index.md

 ## **Call for Papers** {#call}

 Web applications such as social media, e-commerce platforms, and search engines generate vast and diverse datasets that fuel AI advancements, enabling models to learn from real-world, dynamic information.
-Meanwhile, AI models are increasingly deployed within these web applications \cite{breit2023combining}.
+Meanwhile, AI models are increasingly deployed within these web applications.
 Tools like ChatGPT, DALL·E, and sophisticated recommendation systems have seamlessly integrated into web-based services, delivering highly personalized user experiences, optimizing decision-making processes, and greatly enhancing productivity in areas like customer support, content creation, and data analysis.
 However, as AI and the web become more deeply intertwined, they also introduce significant challenges in building sustainable AI for the web.

 This workshop will explore essential topics at the intersection of AI, sustainability, and the web, focusing on creating AI systems that are robust, energy-efficient, and ethically responsible within web applications.
 As AI models become increasingly integrated into platforms like social media, e-commerce, and search engines, their reliance on vast amounts of web data raises concerns around data quality, fairness, and computational resource demands.
 Key topics of discussion include, but are not limited to: